Julianne Hough Embraces ‘Healing Powers Of The Ocean’ After Difficult Month

 Feeling the healing powers of the ocean. ????
 Grateful to have a few days away after a month of hardship and simply trying to push through.
 When you connect back to the earth and take time to cleanse your body and cleanse your soul, there’s nothing like it. ????
 Thank you @nobuloscabos

-About 5 million people follow Hough’s Instagram page and they did not hesitate to step up and show their support for this new photo and caption.
+About 5 million people follow Hough’s Instagram page and many did not hesitate to step up and show their support for this new photo and caption.
 More than 20,000 people liked Julianne’s post in less than 45 minutes after it initially went live on her page and people added dozens of comments as well.

 “@juleshough wow Julianne.
 This is one amazing, incredible, beautiful, powerful picture,” noted one impressed follower.